← Articles·🪔 Ritual Meaning7 min read

 In a traditional puja sequence, Abhishekam usually appears in the Snanam phase, after the deity has been invited and welcomed through earlier steps such as Avahanam, Asanam, Padyam, Arghyam, and Achamaniyam.

 This order matters.
 The deity is first invoked, then respectfully received, and only then bathed.
 Abhishekam is therefore not a random splash of sacred substances.
 It belongs to the structured flow of ritual service.
+This pattern holds across PujaZen's guided scripts for Ganesha, Satyanarayana, Rama Navami, and Varalakshmi Vratam alike — each one places its panchamrita snanam at the same point in the sequence, after invocation and before the deity is dressed and adorned, regardless of which deity is being worshipped.

 Is Abhishekam done in every puja?